hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ### Core API

-In order to run the Jet Job, the user must build a DAG and submit it to the local Jet instance.
+In order to run a Jet Job, the user must build a DAG and submit it to the local Jet instance.
 This implies implementing a Processor for each vertex and connecting them together using Edges.

-A lot of the Core API is devoted to the convenience of implementing the business-logic functionality of processors with other concerns abstracted away.
-Most of this sections explains these abstractions.
+Since the Jet DAG is a quite low-level abstraction, mapping almost directly to the setup that will run the computation, the Core API as a whole can be considered low-level.
+On the other hand, a great deal of it is devoted to the convenience of implementing the business-logic functionality of processors with other concerns abstracted away.
+The following subsections introduce this support.

 #### AbstractProcessor